 Flash Exposure compensation

-The fuji x100t also has built in exposure compensation, it’s nested a little deep within the settings but it will allow you to adjust your flash settings so if you really wanted, you could have your zone focus and flash exposure position different from each other.
+The Fuji x100t also has built-in exposure compensation, it’s nested a little deep within the settings but it will allow you to adjust your flash settings so if you really wanted, you could have your zone focus and flash exposure position different from each other.

-Slow synchro flash on the Fuji x100t
+Slow synchro flash on the Fujifilm x100t

 A final feature of note is the slow synchro flash setting.
 This allows you to fire the flash after the shutter opens. letting in light before firing the flash.
 This is great for creating a trail with a frozen subject at the end rather than a frozen person and the hint of a ghost moving away from them as you would with a normal flash setting.

-Here are some fun ideas just to get you started with using manual flash on the fuji x100t.
+Here are some fun ideas just to get you started with using manual flash on the Fujifilm x100t.
 These are just something to start with but definitely adjust the settings as you play around.
 You may prefer a slightly different style.

 - ISO [depends how bright but usually 200–400]

 - F16 [get as much in focus as you can.
-You can of course go lower if you like]
+You can, of course, go lower if you like]

 - shutter 1/250 [freeze as much as possible. drop down to 30 if you want some blur]